In your practice of strength and conditioning, what are the core principles of your philosophy when managing athletes?

 Honesty and integrity should be the most important qualities for any position, whether it be sport or in general.
 One has to be honest in approach and practice and if you do not possess a high level of integrity in both attitude and knowledge, then athletes will quickly catch on.
 One thing I learnt very quickly is that you must treat everyone equally and definitely not play favourites with anybody.

 One thing that annoys me about a growing number of strength and conditioning professionals is their reluctance to share.
-This might sound very socialist, but the majority of things I learnt in my career were not from university or a textbook but were from experience and learning from others.
-Strength and conditioning coaches often tend to believe that they are the only ones who do certain things and thus become extremely protective.
-I know one well-known strength and conditioning coach in the 90’s who printed his strength programs on desk coloured papered so they couldn’t be photocopied, and he made sure every program was handed back in before new programs were given out.
+This may sound socialist, but it’s true.
+Most of my career lessons didn’t come from university or textbooks.
+I learned from experience and others.
+Strength and conditioning coaches can be protective.
+They often think they’re unique in their methods.In the 90s, a well-known strength and conditioning coach printed his strength programs on dark-colored paper to prevent photocopying.
+He ensured athletes returned old programs before handing out new ones.
 Don’t get me wrong, I am not advocating carte blanche to all intellectual property, just the opportunity of young strength and conditioning coached to learn from others.

 If you have are interested in studying to work in the Fitness Industry, you can schedule a phone call with our Careers Adviser, just click in the image below.